 I wrote this song for Hanz and Heidi, a father and daughter separated by an entire ocean.
-I was there on one of their rare reunions and their hearts touched me in such a deep way, I had to express it through music.
+I was with them on one of their rare reunions, and their hearts touched me in such a deep way, I had to express it through music.
 I will never forget the look in their eyes, of love and pain, happiness and sorrow in equal proportions.
-They loved being together, but their eventual separation hung over them like a looming grey cloud.
+They loved being together no matter how brief, but their inevitable separation hung over the horizon of their time together like a looming storm.

 The human heart is so brave.
 Despite the pain that was to come, they were able to let go of their circumstances, and just BE with each other.
 Love.
 Laughter.
 Joy.
 To look at them from afar, you’d never know they were about to lose each other again.
 But I knew, and it broke my heart.
 It still, to this day, brings tears to my eyes when I think about it.

-When they asked for a copy, I pushed record on my little cassette recorder and played/sang the song once through (this was the late 70s), and then gave it to a friend to give to them.
+When they asked for a copy of the song, I pushed record on my little cassette recorder and played/sang the song once through (this was the late 70s), and then gave it to a friend to give to them.
 They were so moved by the gift that they never forgot me even though I had only met them once.

-The reason I know this is because, decades later, I got a message from Heidi on FB.
+The reason I know this is because, decades later, I got an FB message from Heidi, now a grown woman with children of her own.
 She reached out to me over distance and time to let me know her father was in the hospital and dying.
-When they asked him if he wanted anything, he said he wanted to hear “A Million Miles Too Far” one last time.
-His cassette version had disintegrated years ago (as cassettes often do).
-So I made them a CD copy (crying all the way through the transfer) and sent them this recording… a version they had never heard before… a duet I did with my musical partner Russel Taylor, back in the early 80s.
+When they asked him if he wanted anything in his final days, he said he wanted to hear “A Million Miles Too Far” one last time.
+His cassette version had disintegrated years ago (as cassettes tend to do).
+So I made them a CD copy (crying all the way through the transfer) and sent them this recording… a version they had never heard before… a duet I did of the song with my musical partner Russel Taylor, back in the early 80s.

-In my new Christmas book, THE SAINT OF CARRINGTON coming out in November 2017 St. Nick says, “Love transcends all boundaries including time and space.”
+In my Christmas book, The Saint of Carrington, St. Nick says, “Love transcends all boundaries including time and space.”
 I know this to be true from personal experience.
-What separates Hanz and Heidi now are not a continent and ocean, but heaven and earth, yet somehow I know their hearts are as connected now as they ever were.
+What separates Hanz and Heidi now are not continent and ocean, but heaven and earth, yet somehow I know their hearts are as connected now as they ever were.